sts10/bits-to-die/readme.markdown

 Using a dictionary of 7776 words, `probiotic-troubling-breath-salaried-plank-docile` has an entropy of 77.55 bits.
 This script reports that that is equivalent to 30 die, which is in fact the number of rolls you'd need to generate a 6-word passphrase using the diceware method.

+## Lingering Questions

+I'm not sure why `f_f64.powf(bits) as f64` in the `bits_to_die` function doesn't cause some sort off overflow in Rust when the entered number of bits is greater than 64.
+If anybody knows, please leave as issue or pull request!

 ## Disclaimers

 I'm reading [_An Introduction to Information Theory: Symbols, Signals and Noise_ by John R. Pierce](https://www.amazon.com/Introduction-Information-Theory-Symbols-Mathematics/dp/0486240614) and thought this would be a good exercise to further my understanding of entropy, passwords, and Rust.
 I don't know if this is scientifically accurate or useful, so, you know, don't rely on it beyond a curiosity.